Throat lozenge: History

-Sweets to soothe the throat date back to 1000 BC in Egypt's Twentieth Dynasty, when they were made from honey flavored with citrus, herbs, and spices.
+Sweets to soothe the throat are thought to date back to 1000 BC in Egypt's Twentieth Dynasty, when they were made from honey flavored with citrus, herbs, and spices.
+Honey itself has been documented as a very common pharmaceutical ingredient and delivery vehicle in ancient Egyptian medicine, including as an anti-cough remedy.
 In the 19th century, physicians discovered morphine and heroin, which suppress the cough reflex.
-Popular formulations of that era included Smith Brothers Cough Drops, first advertised in 1852, and Luden's, created in 1879.
+Popular formulations of that era which incorporated opiates included Smith Brothers Cough Drops, first advertised in 1852, and Luden's, created in 1879; in 1903 "Glyco-Heroin" was advertised as a "Respiratory Sedative."
 Concern over the risk of opioid dependence led to the development of alternative medications.